Olamideodetunde/megatech/README.md

-# My Django Project
+# Electro

 ## Overview

-This project is a web application built with Django, a high-level Python web framework.
-It provides [describe the main features of your application].
+This project is a e-commerce web application built with Django, a high-level Python web framework.

 ## Requirements